saulpierotti/markdown_notebook/DRD.md

 	* An equivalent approach is to retain the desired p-value threshold but multiply the obtained p-value by the number of tests
 	* It is usually too stringent for microarray analysis, not yelding any significant result

-### Benjamini Hochberg q-value correction
+### Benjamini Hochberg correction
-* The Benjamini-Hochberg correction for multiple testing is based on the FDR
+* The Benjamini-Hochberg correction for multiple testing is based on a given FDR
-* I frist rank all the p-values in ascending order
+	* I choose the FDR I want
-* I calculate from the p-values the respective q-values
+* I first rank all the p-values in ascending order
-$$ q_i = \frac{p_i*N}{i}$$
+* I calculate the critical BH values for each p-value as $\frac{i*FDR}{M}$, with $m$ total number of tests and $i$ the rank of the p-value
-* The numerator $p_i*N$ is the ith smallest p-value observed times the number of tests done (and so the number of p-values)
+	* FDR is the FDR that I want
-	* It is essentially the expected number of unjustified rejections of $H_0$
+* I select as a p-value threshold the largest p-value that is smaller than the respectibe BH threshold
-	* It is the number of false positives
+* Intuiton: the p-values are uniformly distributed if data comes from the same distribution, and skewed towards low values if from different distributions
-* The denominator is the actual number of results accepted for that p-value
+* In multiple testing I can have some true positives (data from different distributions) and many false positives (data from the same distribution)
-* If the denominator is bigger than the numerator, I have more significant results than expected by chance, so some of them are probably actually true
+* I am selecting all the smallest p-values up to a certain FDR: they are the most likely to be true

 ## ANOVA
 * With microarray data I can want to compare more than 2 groups, or more than 1 variable